-As mask mandates change county by county, your campus or educational system may be faced with a decision on when or whether to discontinue masking in public areas.
-Keep abreast of local county/health department quidance and make the decision on what's right for your campus.
+As mask mandates change county by county, your facility may be faced with a decision on when or whether to discontinue masking in public areas.
+For multi-tenant facilities, your tenants will be considering the same thing in their spaces.
+If the decision is up to your facility (as in, not part a larger whole that directs health and safety measures), keep abreast of local county/health department guidance.
+Make the decision on what's right for your building occupants, including tenants, patients, staff, and visitors.